-Hagfish Management
+Hagfish

 The commercial hagfish fishery operates year-round.
 Two types of trap gear are typically used by the hagfish fleet, a 55-gallon drum and five-gallon bucket.
 Each of these contains escape holes to increase the size selectivity of the commercial fishery.
-Commercial hagfish landings in 2020 were down to 1.2 million pounds, or 75.6% of state harvest guideline of 1.6 million pounds after 99.2% attainment the year prior.
-No major hagfish management actions were taken by ODFW in 2020.
+Commercial hagfish landings in 2021 were down to 785,977 pounds, or 49% of state harvest guideline of 1.6 million pounds, continuing the decline in landings observed in 2020.
+Lower landings are largely attributable to reduced effort, as the number of trips declined to 53% of the 2019 level while pounds landed per trip has remained stable.
+No major hagfish management actions were taken by ODFW in 2021.